Macklou/Macklou/README.md

 **`Front End Developer, Software Engineer and life long leaner`**

 I'm a front end developer and software engineer, I also work on UX / UI.
-I build projects here that help develop my skills as well as use for examples by others looking to develop their skills.
+I build projects here that help develop my skills, and I also share examples for others looking to develop their own.
 I have worked in both the tech and HR environments for some of the largest companies in the industry leading projects such as wesbite integration, cloud cost review and UX testing.

 <div id="badges">
   <a href="https://www.linkedin.com/in/charlottemackin/" target="_blank">